-Statens Serum Institut (SSI) has received a large research grant from The Novo Nordisk Foundation and the Ministry of Science Technology and Innovation to establish a national biobank.
+Statens Serum Institut (SSI) received a large research grant from The Novo Nordisk Foundation and the Ministry of Science, Technology and Innovation to establish a national biobank.
 The goal is to strengthen the Danish research infrastructure and thereby the conditions for Danish public health research and international research collaborations.
-It is the plan to establish what will be one of the world's largest biobanks and internationally an absolutely unique resource to the great benefit of research in the cause, prevention and treatment of diseases.

 A great collaboration

 The Danish National Biobank is a joint initiative between Statens Serum Institut, hospitals, universities and other public research institutions collecting or using biological material.